Corinne Schroeder: PHF

-Hockey Canada
+PWHL

+On September 18, 2023, Schroeder was selected in the 6th round of the 2023 PWHL draft, 33rd overall by PWHL New York.

+Schroeder recorded the first-ever PWHL shutout in the first-ever PWHL game, making 29 saves in a 4–0 victory over PWHL Toronto on January 1, 2024.
+She would finish the season with a .930 save percentage and be nominated for the goaltender of the year award.
+She signed a two-year extension with New York on June 11, 2024.

+During the league's expansion to eight teams ahead of the 2025–26 season, Schroeder was left unprotected by the Sirens and signed a two-year contract with PWHL Seattle on June 6, 2025.

+International play

 As a member of the Canadian national under-18 team, Schroeder won a silver medal at the 2017 IIHF U18 Women's World Championship.
-She did not see any ice time during the tournament, serving as third netminter behind starters Danika Ranger and Édith D'Astous-Moreau.
+She did not see any ice time during the tournament, serving as third netminder behind starters Danika Ranger and Édith D'Astous-Moreau.

-Schroeder was invited to the Hockey Canada National Women’s Development Team Summer Camps in 2020, 2021, and 2022, and has also participated in a number of other national women’s development team events, first in 2018.
+Schroeder was invited to the Hockey Canada National Women's Development Team Summer Camps in 2020, 2021, and 2022, and has also participated in a number of other national women's development team events, first in 2018.

 Personal life

 Schroeder was born and raised in Elm Creek, a local urban district in the Pembina Valley Region of Manitoba, Canada.
 She has four siblings: three sisters and one brother.
 Her younger sister, Megan, also played ice hockey as a goaltender at Balmoral Hall before retiring from elite-level play in 2019 to focus on her post-secondary education.

-Schroeder completed dual bachelor’s degrees with honors at Boston University, earning both a BSc in health science (magna cum laude) from the College of Health and Rehabilitation Sciences (Sargent College) and a BA in psychology (cum laude).
-She holds a MBA from Quinnipiac University and has expressed interest in starting a physical-therapy practice after her playing career has ended.
+Schroeder completed dual bachelor's degrees with honours at Boston University, earning both a BSc in health science (magna cum laude) from the College of Health and Rehabilitation Sciences (Sargent College) and a BA in psychology (cum laude).
+She holds an MBA from Quinnipiac University and has expressed interest in starting a physical-therapy practice after her playing career has ended.